-Acquisitions
+Acquisitions and Divestitures

 Since PAA's initial public offering in 1998, the acquisition of midstream assets and businesses has been an important component of our business strategy.
 While the pace of our acquisition activity has slowed down in recent years, we continue to selectively analyze and pursue the acquisition of assets and businesses that are strategic and complementary to our existing operations.
-Over the last five years, we completed several acquisitions for an aggregate of approximately \$2.0 billion.
-Such amount does not include the Permian JV formed in October 2021.
-See "Joint Venture and Joint Ownership Arrangements" above for additional information.
+We also routinely review our asset portfolio to evaluate potential sales of non-core assets and/or sales of partial interests in assets to strategic joint venture partners to optimize our asset portfolio and strengthen our balance sheet and leverage metrics.
+For example, from 2016 through December 31, 2022, we have completed several acquisitions for an aggregate of approximately \$2.0 billion (which figure excludes the value of our Permian JV formed in October 2021), and we have completed asset sales and sales of partial interests in assets to strategic joint venture partners totaling more than approximately \$4.6 billion.
+See Note 7 to our Consolidated Financial Statements for additional information.